-On Aug.
-5, 1901, Andrew Carnegie donated $75,000 to the KCK Board of Education for a library building.
+On August 5, 1901, Andrew Carnegie donated $75,000 to the KCK Board of Education for a library building.
 The city and the board agreed to construct the library in the center of Huron Square.
-The cornerstone of the new library building was laid the evening of September 6, 1902 under new electric arc lights and three thousand people turned out to witness the event.
+The cornerstone of the new library building was laid the evening of September 6, 1902, under new electric arc lights and three thousand people turned out to witness the event.
 Architect William W. Rose designed the Beaux-Arts building and supervised its construction.
 The library was completed in the spring of 1904 and opened to the public on March 3.
-A noted feature of the new building’s design were the sculptures of authors and philosophers under the first floor windows.
-Carved in stone were the faces of Goethe, Dante, Darwin, Emerson, Dickens, Longfellow, Homer and Shakespeare, among others.
+A noted feature of the new building’s design was the sculptures of authors and philosophers under the first-floor windows.
+Carved in stone were the faces of Goethe, Dante, Darwin, Emerson, Dickens, Longfellow, Homer, and Shakespeare, among others.